ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/009-broadcast-to-facebook.md

 ![Figure\: Post As Menu Options labeled](/assets/img/facebook-destination-post-as-menu.png "Post As Options"){:width="400px"}

 * <samp>Post to</samp> — Select **where** your Facebook Live broadcast will appear, and your options depend upon who you're posting as.
-If you're posting as yourself, options include your personal Profile, and any Groups you administer. if you have selected to post as a Page, you'll see options for the Page's timeline and any Groups that your administer.
-(Note however that you'll only be able to stream as a Page to Groups linked to that Page.)
+If you're posting as yourself, options include your personal Profile, and any Groups you administer. if you have selected to post as a Page, you'll see options for the Page's timeline and any Groups linked to that Page.
 When posting to your personal Profile, you'll see privacy options to choose from, like <samp>Profile (Just Friends)</samp> which allow you to restrict your audience.

 You may also see additional Groups listed in the menu, that you do no administer.
-These are Groups where an administrator has already added the Ecamm Live app.
+These are Groups where an administrator has enabled the Ecamm Live app.

 <aside class="notice--warning" markdown="1">
 #### Adding Ecamm Live to a Facebook Group